putztzu/docker-cheat-sheet/README.md

 Links are how two Docker containers can be combined (http://docs.docker.io/use/working_with_links_names/).
 [Linking into Redis](http://docs.docker.io/use/working_with_links_names/#links-service-discovery-for-docker) and [Atlassian](http://blogs.atlassian.com/2013/11/docker-all-the-things-at-atlassian-automation-and-wiring/) show examples.
 You can also resolve [links by hostname](http://docs.docker.io/use/working_with_links_names/#resolving-links-by-name).

+UPDATE NOTE:
+From here to the end of this "Links" section, the following example is from the original pre-fork cheat sheet and has not been verified

 NOTE: If you want containers to ONLY communicate with each other through links, start the docker daemon with `-icc=false` to disable inter process communication.